 Aside from hitting overheating targets, developers will also need to provide occupiers with information about how to keep the building cool.
 It’s thought this will link to the Home Energy Guide which is proposed in the new AD L.

-In England, the Future Homes Standard talks of introducing an overheating regulation, but so far this hasn’t materialized.
+In England, the Future Homes Standard talks of introducing an overheating regulation, but so far this hasn’t materialised.
 When an English Part S does fall out of the Westminster system, we expect it to follow a very similar approach.
 There’s no word from Scotland on introducing such a requirement.